BABrandes/IntegratedWidgets/docs/README.md

 # Integrated Widgets Documentation

-A comprehensive PySide6/Qt widget framework that integrates with `observables` and `united_system` to create reactive, unit-aware UI components with bidirectional data binding.
+A comprehensive PySide6/Qt widget framework that integrates with `nexpys` and `united_system` to create reactive, unit-aware UI components with bidirectional data binding.

 ## Table of Contents